LEADER PAGE - 03/22/2019

 HIGH-QUALITY FARMLAND STILL IN DEMAND – Farmland values generally remained firm for high-quality soil across Illinois in 2018, with some softening of prices for lesser quality ground.
 But volatility in the market escalated significantly as farmers continue to deal with tightening margins and rising debt, according to members of the Illinois Society of Professional Farm Managers and Rural Appraisers.
 (FarmWeekNow.com)

 FARMWEEK PREVIEW – Be sure to check out next week’s issue of FarmWeek to read stories about USDA’s estimation that nearly 45,000 acres of land are underwater in northern Illinois due to flooding; 2018 farmland prices according to the Illinois Society of Professional Farm Managers and Rural Appraisers; and farmers flocking to Moultrie County to see a unique, side-by-side saturated buffer experiment.

-About Leader Page: Leader Page is a collection of articles gathered from both mainstream and agriculture media and is designed to keep you informed as a member and leader in our organization.
-The articles summed up above are not intended to represent Illinois Farm Bureau policy or positions, but rather to give you an idea of what is being reported regionally, nationally and globally.
+About Leader Page: This collection of articles from mainstream and agriculture media is designed to keep you informed as a member and leader in our organization.
+The articles here are not intended to represent Illinois Farm Bureau policy or positions, but rather to give you an idea of what is being reported regionally, nationally and globally.

 Illinois Farm Bureau® Mission: